Harwich International Port: Current operations

 The main user of the port is the regular ferry services of Stena Line who run twice daily passenger and freight services to the Hook of Holland; as well as freight only services to Rotterdam Europort.
 The main vessels serving the port are the RoPax ferries the Stena Hollandica and the Stena Britannica, and the RoRo ferries.

 Previously, DFDS Seaways operated services to Esbjerg, Denmark (ceased 29 September 2014), Cuxhaven (and before that to Hamburg), Germany, and Gothenburg, Sweden; the latter two services were discontinued by 2005.

 Cruise ships once called regularly at the port during the summer months, although in recent times these calls have become more and more infrequent.
 The year 2016 saw 12 visits – the lowest since the service started.
-While the majority of opinion puts this down to the recent economic downturn, others feel the reason is due to the lack of facilities for visitors when compared to the likes of Southampton or Dover.
+While the majority of opinion puts this down to the recent economic downturn, others feel the reason is the lack of facilities for visitors when compared to the likes of Southampton or Dover.
 Tankers call at the Carless refinery, and some general cargo and bulk cargos are worked at the port.

 As of May 2010, the port was the base for the installation of the offshore Greater Gabbard wind farm and Thanet Wind Farm in the southern North Sea, and has also been used for Gunfleet Sands Offshore Wind Farm.

 The operations and maintenance base for the Galloper wind farm is housed in the port and is made up of a dedicated pontoon, warehouse and office space.

 Facilities

 There are four ro-ro berths with linkspans.
 The specialised pier for the High Speed Ferry Discovery is disused now that the high-speed ferry service has been discontinued and its linkspan has been removed.
-There are extensive railway sidings adjacent to and within the port with 40 acres of standing for cars including electric vehicle charging points.
+There are extensive railway sidings adjacent to and within the port with 40 acre of standing for cars including electric vehicle charging points.
 In total, there are over 105 acre of operational land with parking for over 1,000 trailers.